-- Peer drinking has a significant effect on the decision of high school students to drink.
+- Peer drinking has a great effect on the decision of high school students to drink.

-- Alcohol prices do not affect the quantity or frequency of alcohol consumption by high school students.
+- Alcohol prices do not affect the quantity or frequency of drinking by high school students.

-The researchers concluded that ‘no significant impact on underage drinking will result from low-tax states’ increasing excise taxes on alcohol so they are similar to those of high-tax states.’
+They concluded that “no significant impact on underage drinking will result from low-tax states’ increasing excise taxes on alcohol.”
 These findings are important for policies to reduce underage drinking.

 - Gruenewald, P., et al. Alcohol price, beverage quality, and the demand for alcohol.
-Alco Clin Exper Res, Jan, 2006.
+Alco Clin Exper Res.

 - Ruhm, C., et al. What U.S. Data Should be Used to Measure the Price Elasticity of Demand for Alcohol?
-Working Paper #17578.
-Washington: NBER, 2011.
+Paper #17578.
+Wash: NBER.

 Ajilore O., et al. Alcohol consumption by youth.
 Peers, parents, or prices?
 Econ Hum Behav, 23, 76-83.